 In 2017’s Happy Death Day, director Christopher Landon made a slasher flick version of Groundhog Day.
 (The 2019 follow-up, Happy Death Day 2U, was filtered through Back to the Future Part II.)

-Now, Landon and low-budget/high concept scare merchant Jason Blum are back to tamper yet another perennial classic: Freaky Friday.
+Now, Landon and low-budget/high concept scare merchant Jason Blum are back to tamper with yet another perennial classic: Freaky Friday.
 With a dash of Face/Off added to the macabre fun.

 Here’s the official synopsis: